 Petunias have been garden favorites for decades.
 These annual flowers bloom almost nonstop throughout the summer.
-Traditional petunias favored cool weather and needed constant deadheading to continue blooming.
-More recent introductions, like the wildly popular Wave petunias and the petunia look-alike Calibrachoa, or Million Bells, are much more carefree and low maintenance.
+Traditional petunias (Petunia x hybrida) from the Solanaceae family favored cool weather and needed constant deadheading to continue blooming.
+More recent introductions, such as the wildly popular wave petunias and the petunia look-alike Calibrachoa (Calibrachoa x hybrida) or Million Bells, are much more carefree and low maintenance.

-Today's petunias offer enormous variety: single and double blooms, ruffled or smooth petals, striped, veined or solid... colors, mounding and cascading habits, and even some with old-fashioned fragrance.
+Today's petunias offer enormous variety: single and double blooms, ruffled or smooth petals, striped, veined, or solid colors, mounding and cascading habits, and even some with old-fashioned fragrances.
 Most of the petunias sold today are hybrids, developed for specific design purposes, such as bed edging, cascading over hanging baskets, or covering the ground.
-It's hard to go wrong choosing a petunia these days, but here's some advice for pairing your petunia with your particular design need.
+It's hard to go wrong choosing a petunia these days, but here's some advice for pairing petunias with your particular design need.

 01 of 06

 Grandifloras are one of the oldest varieties.
-These petunias grow 8 to 12 inches high and have the large (4 to 5 inch), wavy-edged blossoms that petunias first became known for.
-The flowers can be single or the more ruffled doubles.
-Grandiflora petunias have the largest flowers, but the flowers get pummeled by rain, turning to a mushy mess which makes them unpleasant to deadhead -- and they will need to be deadheaded if you want them to continue blooming.
+These petunias grow eight to 12 inches high and have the large (four to five-inch), wavy-edged blossoms that petunias first became known for.
+The flowers can be single or ruffled doubles.
+Grandiflora petunias have the largest flowers, but the flowers get pummeled by rain, turning to a mushy mess that makes them unpleasant to deadhead—and they will need to be deadheaded if you want them to continue blooming.
 If the spent flowers are left on, the stems will grow long, but no new buds will form.
-However, there are some standouts, like the buttery yellow "Prism Sunshine", that are so stunning they are worth the effort.
+However, there are some standouts, such as the buttery yellow 'Prism Sunshine,' that are so stunning they are worth the effort.
 Grandifloras work well in both beds and containers.

 02 of 06